nobooli/POLton/docs/src/trivia-streams.md

 [Pink is No Good]

-This is what her customer said when she was selling her Kirby painting.
-Hearing such criticism was shocking to her and the viewers.
+This is what her customer told her when she was selling her Kirby painting in Passpartout.
+Hearing such criticism was shocking to her and the viewers that when the color pink shows in her streams the chat spams "Pink is no good./ピンクはあかん"

 [Youtube Gaming Week]